lahoffm/aclu-bail-reform/CONTRIBUTING.md

 # Current priorities

+We are using **Python 3.6**.

-Priority #1 is writing webscrapers for each county, so we can collect daily jail data and dump raw html to database.
+Priority #1 is writing webscrapers for each county, so we can collect daily jail data and dump to database.
 We can always work on ETL and visualization later, once we have a couple months of data.

 # Project timeline